Densaugeo/port-lumen/README.md

   * Enable emission (no lighting yet)
   * Use correspond emissive texture from `tex-emissive`
 - Attaches mesh colliders to all meshes that need them

+VRC Import script does the following:
+- Deletes and replaces the .prefab and .prefab.meta from the .gltf export
+- Places bubble column elevators as specified in the .gltf export